sosuisen/gitddb-site/docs/api/git-documentdb.syncresultmergeandpusherror.md

 ## SyncResultMergeAndPushError type

-Merge and push actions occurred and push failed in synchronization.
+Synchronization created a merge commit and failed to push it.

 <b>Signature:</b>